narlock/Kaizen/README.md

 2. Java Runtime Environment

     KaizenClient was developed utilizing the Java programming language.
 An installation of the Java Runtime Environment is required to run Java applications.
-KaizenClient runs on Java 8.
+KaizenClient runs on **Java 8**.
 A download for Java can be found [here](https://www.java.com/en/download/).

 3. Downloading Kaizen